 During the years ended December 31, 2022, 2021, and 2020, the Company evaluated operating lease right-of-use assets for impairment and identified communities with a carrying amount of the assets in excess of the estimated future undiscounted net cash flows expected to be generated by the assets.
 The Company compared the estimated fair value of the assets to their carrying amount for these identified communities and recorded an impairment charge for the excess of carrying amount over fair value.
 During the year ended December 31, 2022, the Company recognized the right-of-use assets for the operating leases for eight communities on the consolidated balance sheet at the estimated fair value of \$30.9 million.
-During the year ended December 31, 2021, the Company recognized the right-of-use assets for the operating leases for 12 communities on the consolidated balance sheet at the estimated fair value of \$31.0 million.
-During the year ended December 31, 2020, the Company recognized the right-of-use assets for the operating leases for 42 communities on the consolidated balance sheet at the estimated fair value of \$17.9 million.
+During the year ended December 31, 2021, the Company recognized the right-of-use assets for 11 communities on the consolidated balance sheet at the estimated fair value of \$31.0 million.
+During the year ended December 31, 2020, the Company recognized the right-of-use assets for the operating leases for 11 communities on the consolidated balance sheet at the operating leases for 42 communities on the consolidated balance sheet at the estimated fair value of \$31.0 million.
+During the year ended balance sheet at the estimated fair value of \$31.0 million.
+During the year ended balance sheet at the estimated fair value of \$31.0 million.
+During the year ended balance sheet at the estimated fair value of \$31.0 million.
+During the year ended balance sheet at the estimated fair value of \$31.0 million.
+During the year ended balance sheet at the estimated fair value of \$117.9 million.
 In the aggregate, the Company recorded a non-cash impairment charge of \$13.7 million, \$16.6 million, and \$76.3 million for the years ended December 31, 2022, 2021, and 2020, respectively, to operating lease right-of-use assets.
 These impairment charges are primarily due to decreased occupancy and cash flow estimates at these communities as a result of the COVID-19 pandemic and the lower than expected operating performance at these communities and reflect the amount by which the carrying amounts of the assets exceeded their estimated fair value.